-On a hardware reset, a Pentium 4, Intel Xeon, or P6 family processor clears the valid flags in the variable-range MTRRs and clears the E flag in the IA32_MTRR_DEF_TYPE MSR to disable all MTRRs.
+On a hardware reset, the P6 and more recent processors clear the valid flags in variable-range MTRRs and clear the E flag in the IA32\MTRR\DEF\TYPE MSR to disable all MTRRs.
 All other bits in the MTRRs are undefined.

-Prior to initializing the MTRRs, software (normally the system BIOS) must initialize all fixed-range and variable-range MTRR registers fields to 0.
-Software can then initialize the MTRRs according to the types of memory known to it, including memory on devices that it auto-configures.
-This initialization is expected to occur prior to booting the operating system.
+Prior to initializing the MTRRs, software (normally the system BIOS) must initialize all fixed-range and variable-range MTRR register fields to 0.
+Software can then initialize the MTRRs according to known types of memory, including memory on devices that it auto-configures.
+Initialization is expected to occur prior to booting the operating system.

-See Section 10.11.8, "MTRR Considerations in MP Systems", for information on initializing MTRRs in MP (multiple-processor) systems.
+See Section 10.11.8, "MTRR Considerations in MP Systems," for information on initializing MTRRs in MP (multiple-processor) systems.